14 FAM 400

 14 FAM 417.1-9 Disposal of Property Acquired by Means Other than New Procurement

-Replacement property acquired by redistribution within an agency or transfer from other Federal agencies may not be sold or exchanged until 1 year from the date of transfer without prior approval from the parent agency (Chief, Property Management Branch (A/LM/PMP/PM) for State and M/MS/OMD for USAID)
+Replacement property acquired by redistribution within an agency or transfer from other Federal agencies may not be sold or exchanged until 1 year from the date of transfer without prior approval from the parent agency (Director, Property Management Division (A/LM/PMP/PM), for State and M/MS/OMD for USAID)

 14 FAM 417.2 Disposal Methods